git-town/git-town/website2/src/install.md

 You can also install Git Town manually:

 - download an archive containing the binary
-- extract with `tar -xzf git-town_7.5.0_macOS_intel_64.tar.gz`
+- extract with `tar -xzf git-town_7.6.0_macOS_intel_64.tar.gz`
 - move the git-town binary into a directory listed in your `$PATH`, for example `/usr/local/bin`

 ### Windows

 There are several options to install Git Town on Windows.
-The easiest way is via the
+The easiest way is via the Windows installer: [download](https://github.com/git-town/git-town/releases/download/v7.6.0/git-town_7.6.0_windows_intel_64.msi)

-    Windows installer: download

     scoop: